coq/ceps/text/008-typed-ltac.md

 ## Syntax

-We simply elaborate on Ltac1 syntax, which is quite close to e.g. the one of OCaml.
+At the level of terms, we simply elaborate on Ltac1 syntax, which is quite close to e.g. the one of OCaml.
+Types follow the simply-typed syntax of OCaml.

 ```
 σ, τ := κ ∈ K | α | σ -> τ | ...